marieBvr/SQuIRE_usage/README.md

 - Marouch_refGene.gtf
 - Marouch_rmsk.txt

+In `raw_data`, let only fastq.gz files.
+Move .txt or any other file away.

 Check `04_map/run_mapping.sh` and `04_map/map_arguments.sh`.
 If you have paired reads (r1 and r2), the number of array is the number of samples divided by 2.
 Run: